4 Tips About STRATEGIC BONUSES You Can’t Afford To Miss

 Multi-part bonus method.

-So it’s the people that are impatient and want to know what the bonuses are, they’ll go ahead and buy your offer.
-And if the people that aren’t sure, yet they’re kind of on the fence, they want to see what you have in store, they can watch for your follow up emails and see the bonuses that you’re revealing day two, day three, day four.
+So if the people that are impatient and want to know what the bonuses are, they’ll go ahead and buy your offer.
+And if the people aren’t sure yet, they’re kind of on the fence.
+They want to see what you have in store.
+They can watch for your follow up emails and see the bonuses that you’re revealing day two, day three, day four.

-So here is an example, what we did was simply :
+So here is an example, what we did was simple to say :

 we had a launch bonus number one, were some tip sheets and

-then the next day there was some additional content and then
+then the next day there was some extra content and then

 the third day there was an even bigger bonus, it was the best of all three.

-And that’s generally the model I suggest you use, if you’re gonna do a multi-part bonus.
+And that’s generally the mode I will suggest to use if you’re gonna do a multi-part bonus.

-Then be sure that thee bonuses you reveal one after the next , that they get better and better, so people grow more and more excited as you talk about this offer and the related bonuses..
-Same thing you’re just promoting, either your own stuff or an affiliates’ thing.
+Then be sure that thee bonuses you reveal one after the next that they get better and better.
+So people grow more and more excited as you talk about this offer and the related bonuses..
+Same thing you’re promoting, either your own stuff or an affiliates’ thing.